 Investigators told us her ex-boyfriend is facing charges.

-A wounded 18-year-old, Toni Johnson, got off the bus at the very same Johnson City stop where she was stabbed just five hours before.
+A wounded 18-year-old, Toni Johnson, steps off the bus at the very same Johnson City stop where she was stabbed just five hours before.

-She told News 5 her ex-boyfriend, 22-year-old Sanders Dixon, approached her from behind as she was waiting for the bus around 9:30 Monday morning at the corner of Baxter Street and Watauga Avenue.
+She told News 5 her ex-boyfriend, 22-year-old Sanders Dixon, came up behind her as she was waiting for the bus around 9:30 Monday morning at the corner of Baxter Street and Watauga Avenue.
 "He said, 'So you don't want to be with me no more?'
 And I said, 'The way things are going, no I don't,'" Johnson recalled.

 Johnson City Police told us witnesses on the bus and on the scene kept a visual of Dixon as he ran away.